 - BA in English and environmental studies, Oberlin College, 1996

 Jones is committed to authenticity and prioritizes the voices of primary sources in his office's marketing efforts.
-Early in his tenure, he created two fellowship positions for recent Oberlin graduates and expanded the number of current students employed by the office to almost fifty, in order to be as inclusive as possible in telling the Oberlin story.
+Early in his tenure, he created two fellowship positions for recent Oberlin graduates and significantly expanded the number of current students employed by the office, in order to be as inclusive as possible in telling the Oberlin story.

-Previously, Jones was a founder and partner at Blue Coda Inc., a web strategy firm whose clients include Harvard, MIT, and Boston University.
-He served as a director of design and production for About.com and also directed the online version of The American Prospect (the liberal politics magazine founded by Oberlin alumnus Robert Kuttner) for several years.
+Previously, Jones was a founder and partner at Blue Coda Inc., a web strategy firm whose clients included Harvard, MIT, and Boston University.
+He served as a director of design and production for About.com and also directed the online version of the American Prospect (the liberal politics magazine founded by Oberlin alumnus Robert Kuttner) for several years.

 As a student at Oberlin, Jones was a double major in English and environmental studies, vice president of his senior class, a senior intern in the admissions office, head manager of the Cat in the Cream Coffeehouse, and an a cappella singer.

-Jones is proud to serve on the Communications & Marketing committee of Kendal at Oberlin and on the board of the Oberlin Community Youth Scholarship Fund.
+Jones is proud to serve on the Communications & Marketing committee of Kendal at Oberlin and on the board of the Ruby N. Jones Community Scholarship Fund.

-In his spare time, Jones enjoys spending time with his wife Tanya Rosen-Jones ’97 and their two sons, writing music and playing in a faculty/staff cover band, cooking, bartending, and gardening.
+In his spare time, Jones enjoys spending time with his family, writing music and playing in a faculty/staff cover band, cooking, bartending, and gardening.